Île de Ré's Baleines lighthouse, a reminder of energy transitions

 In addition to improvements in the energy sources used by the lighthouse, there were innovations in energy transformation and light diffusion techniques, thanks firstly to the invention of the stepped lens by French engineer Augustin Fresnel (1822), and then to the electric bulbs invented by Joseph Swann (1878) and Thomas Edison (1879).

 The old Baleines tower, deemed to have insufficient range, was replaced in 1854 by the current lighthouse, which is twice as high.
-It was one of the first to benefit from the Fresnel lens system, still in use today, giving it a range of around 50 km.
+It was one of the first to benefit from the Fresnel lens system, still in use today, enabling it to reach a range of around 50 km.

 The lighthouse, built in 1854.